-5.3 M.S.
-Advisor - Plan B M.S. program
+5.3 MS Advisor - MS Plan B Program

-For students in the non-thesis (Plan B) M.S. program, Aaron Tucker serves as the student's advisor for the length of the program.
+For students in the non-thesis (Plan B) MS program, Aaron Tucker serves as the student's advisor for the length of the program.

-5.4 Choice of Major Professor (Ph.D. and M.S.
-Plan A programs)
+5.4 Choice of Major Professor (PhD and MS Plan A Programs)

 The choice of a major professor is a mutual decision between the student and the faculty member.
-Acceptance by a major professor is a condition of admission to the Ph.D. program, but not to the M.S. program.
+Acceptance by a major professor is a condition of admission to the PhD program, but not to the MS program.

-Students are to choose faculty with whom they would like to work, and discuss with the faculty members the students and faculty member's interests and goals.
+Students are to choose faculty with whom they would like to work and discuss with the faculty members the students and faculty member's interests and goals.
 A student is then to request a faculty member to serve as the student's major professor.
 The faculty member is to give currently enrolled students a decision within two weeks of the student's request.
 Applicants are to be given a decision as soon as practical.